Kitware/SMTK/doc/userguide/model/sessions.rst

 (2) keep a list of :smtk:`Operators <Operator>` that can be used to modify the model.
 As part of the transcription process, sessions track which entities have been incompletely transcribed, allowing partial, on-demand transcription.
-SMTK’s existing sessions (to CGM and CMB’s discrete modeler) use the attribute systems those modelers provide to hold SMTK-generated universal, unique IDs (UUIDs) for each model entity;
+SMTK’s cgm and discrete session types use their respective attribute system's modeler to hold SMTK-generated universal, unique IDs (UUIDs) for each model entity;
-modeling-kernel sessions may also provide a list of UUIDs in an unambiguous traversal order if UUIDs cannot be stored in a model file.
+modeling-kernel sessions may also provide a list of UUIDs in an unambiguous traversal order.
+This is useful if UUIDs cannot be stored in a model file but also in the event where you do not wish to modify the file by rewriting it with UUID attributes included.

 When a model operation is performed,
 — depending on how much information the modeling kernel provides about affected model entities —